DevNinjaaa/point_cloud/README.md

-                                  3D Point Cloud Generation from a Single Image This project implements a deep learning model to reconstruct a 3D point cloud from a single 2D image.
+3D Point Cloud Generation from a Single Image:

+This project implements a deep learning model to reconstruct a 3D point cloud from a single 2D image.
 The approach is inspired by the paper "A Point Set Generation Network for 3D Object Reconstruction from a Single Image".